 - The studio gear we’d need to bring (backdrop, framing, lighting, etc.) that gives us consistent photos to what we’d get in our studio requires the renting of a minivan.
 Does your department have budget for that and can handle logistics for us?

 - Need to have a marketing (or other admin) tied to the shoot to assist with scheduling and logistics.
-We require that a minimum of 25 headshots be scheduled per shoot.
-Need 3-5 minutes per headshot.
+We require that a minimum of 25 portraits be scheduled per shoot.
+Need 3-5 minutes per portrait.
 If pre-scheduled participation drops below the minimum amount prior to the shoot, we reserve the right to cancel the shoot and ask folks to come to our studio.

 - If prescheduled subjects miss their appointed time during the shoot, they must come to our studio.

 All medical and clinical care providers must wear their UF Health lab coat (with the UF Health logo) when photographed or filmed.
 This standard was introduced several years ago as part of the UF Health rebranding initiative.
 The reasons are:

 - Along with a uniform background for our professional portraits, we want all providers to be easily and consistently identified as UF Health providers

 - A lab coat is a universal symbol of a doctor in our society, generally recognizable by most lay public